We support teenagers and young people when their parents separate

-We offer five-session workshops called ‘Your Direction’ that welcome teenagers and young adults into a small group of people who are also navigating their parents’ separation or divorce.
+We offer a five-session workshop series called ‘Your Direction’ that welcomes teenagers and young adults into small groups of people who are also navigating their parents’ separation or divorce.
 Together we explore all the challenges you typically face and show you some tools that might help.

-We have consolidated experiences from other young people who have been through this experience as well as expertise from professional counsellors and parenting specialists to create a course that is stuffed with practical tips that will help you navigate your parents’ separation or divorce so you can move forward with your life.
+We have consolidated the lived experiences from other young people as well as expertise from professional counsellors and parenting specialists to create a course that is stuffed with practical tips that will help you navigate your parents’ separation or divorce so you can move forward with your life.

-We run the workshop three times a year, online via zoom so you can join from home.
-Click the buttons below to book your place on the next workshop.
+We run the workshops three times a year, online via Zoom.
+Click the buttons below to book your place at the next workshop.

 NB: If you are 18 you can choose to join either group.
 If you are still in full-time education you may prefer to join the younger group so you are with peers from the same school year.
 If you have any questions about Your Direction we’d be happy to help use the button below to contact us.